xiaoxiae/slama.dev/_posts/2022-10-16-masters-in-heidelberg.md

 >
 > In terms of financing, we are fortunate to have the financial support of both of our parents, along with having a sizable amount of savings.
 >
-> If you think we'd be the right fit for the apartment, please let me know either through the website or by email (tomas@slama.dev) or phone (+420 774 068 605).
+> If you think we'd be the right fit for the apartment, please let me know either through the website or by email (tomas@slama.dev) or phone (my phone number).
 >
 > Have a nice day and thank you in advance!
 >